 Data is essential to businesses in the digital age and is at the heart of critical processes from internal operations to customer services.
 These vast amounts of data need to be stored somewhere that align to both technology and business requirements, classically an on-premise IT hub, with servers and equipment onsite.
 Today, modern data centres are the home of data, essential to keep our society running at speed and scale.
 These data centres are designed and built with huge amounts of planning and resources to ensure that the facilities within can support companies for decades to come.

-Designing data centre infrastructure at scale has the following key considerations:
+Designing data center infrastructure at scale has the following key considerations:

 - Cooling (Hot Isle/Cold Isle)